RafaySystems/terraform-provider-rafay/docs/resources/eks_cluster.md

 - `max_size` - (Number) The maximum number of instances in the nodegroup.
 - `min_size` - (Number) The minimum number of instances in the nodegroup.
 - `name` - (String) The name of the node group.
+- `volume_iops` - (Number) IOPS of the volume.
+Value must be in the range of 3000-16000.
+- `volume_throughput`- (Number) Throughput of the volume.
+Value must be in the range of 125-1000.
 - `volume_size` - (Number) The size of the volume, in gigabytes.
 - `volume_type` - (String) The volume type for volumes attached to instances in the nodegroup.
 The supported values are:
     - `gp2` - General purpose SSD